isomerpages/pa-corp/_our-network/Grassroots Organisations/Citizens' Consultative Committees.md

 #### Bridging Programmes
-CCCs facilitate interaction between the people and the Government by explaining government policies and gathering feedback from residents.
-These bridging programmes include:

-* Community forums involving residents; and
+CCCs serve as a vital link between residents and the Government by:

+* Explaining government policies in relatable ways;
+* Gathering ground feedback on local and national issues; and
-* Dialogue sessions with representatives from the Government agencies.
+* Organising community forums and dialogue sessions with public agencies.

 To find out more about the various programmes and initiatives of the CCCs for your constituency, you can approach your nearest [CC](https://www.onepa.gov.sg/cc).